elkhorn-heavy/walkthroughs/overthewire/natas/level_10.md

 }

 // If the "$key" variable has a value - that is, it was entered by the user -
-// then run the passthru command. if ($key != "") {
+// then run the code within this clause. if ($key != "") {
+  // This is the new code: check if the input contains any of the characters
+  // ';', '|', or '&'.
+  if (preg_match('/[;|&]/', $key)) {
+    // Tell the user that the input can't contain the illegal characters. print "Input contains an illegal character!";
+  } else {
     // Run the "grep" command in case-insensitive ("-i") mode to look for the
     // value of "$key" in the file "dictionary.txt".
-Print the output of the grep
+Print the output of the
-  // command.
+    // grep command.
     passthru("grep -i $key dictionary.txt");
+  }
 }
 ```